open-web3-stack/open-runtime-module-library/README.md

 ### Makefile targets

 - `make check`
-	- Type check the code, without std feature, exclduing tests.
+	- Type check the code, without std feature, excluding tests.
 - `make check-tests`
 	- Type check the code, with std feature, including tests.
 - `make test`
 	- Run tests.

+### `Cargo.toml`

+ORML use `Cargo.dev.toml` to avoid workspace conflicts with project cargo config.
+To use cargo commands in ORML workspace, create `Cargo.toml` by running

+- `cp Cargo.dev.toml Cargo.toml`, or
+- `make Cargo.toml`, or
+- change the command to `make dev-check` etc which does the copy.
+(For the full list of `make` commands, check `Makefile`)

 # Projects using ORML